FAQ(s)

 • What happens if I do not complete my sanction by the appointed deadline?

-If you fail to complete a sanction on time, a hold on your MyKU account added and you will be unable to register for classes or conduct any other university business until all sanction conditions are satisfied.
-If you need to register for classes but are restricted from doing so because of an overdue sanction, you may turn in a Request to Lift a MyKU Student Conduct Hold to have your records temporarily unsealed; this form is optional and students must agree to terms and conditions.
-This is available only one time per case.
+If you fail to complete a sanction on time, a hold on your MyKU account added and you will be unable to register for classes.
+If you need to register for classes but are restricted from doing so because of an overdue sanction, you may turn in a Request to Lift a MyKU Student Conduct Hold to have your records temporarily unsealed for a short window of time; this form is optional and students must agree to terms and conditions.
+This is available on a one time per case basis and is subject to approval.

 • What happens if I refuse to participate in the student conduct process?

-Respondents (accused students) have a right not to respond or participate in the process.
+Respondents have a right not to respond or participate in the process.
 However, the process will continue with or without the student's involvement and a decision will be reached based on the information that is provided or available to the hearing panel or administrator.
-A respondent may not use his or his choice not to participate as grounds for appealing a decision.
-A student's decision not to participate in the process is not held against them; decisions are made based on the presented evidence in relation to the policy or conduct standards in question.
+A student's decision not to participate is not held against them; decisions are made based on the presented evidence in relation to the policy or conduct standards in question.

-• What happens to the respondent (accused student) if the student is found responsible for a conduct violation?
+• What happens when a respondent is found responsible for a conduct violation?

 If a respondent is found responsible, a sanction(s) will be issued.
 Factors that help to determine the level of sanctioning include the severity of the violation and the student's conduct record (if any).
-Sanctions typically include both passive sanctions such as a disciplinary reprimand or disciplinary probation, AND active sanctions such as community service, an alcohol education program, and/or a writing assignment.
+Sanctions typically include both passive sanctions such as a disciplinary reprimand or disciplinary probation, AND active sanctions such as an alcohol education program, and/or a reflection assignment.

 • What if I didn't know I was breaking the rules?

-Students are expected to aware of KU's policies and procedures.
-Reasonable efforts are made to educate students about the Student Code of Conduct through various efforts.
-Further, students are expected to have a fundamental understanding of the criminal laws as citizens, particularly law governing alcohol and other drugs.
+Students are expected to be aware of KU's policies and procedures.
+Reasonable efforts are made to educate students about the Student Code of Conduct through various programs and communication efforts.
+In general, all students are expected to have a fundamental understanding of the criminal laws as citizens, particularly laws governing underage alcohol use.

 • What is a preliminary briefing?

 A preliminary briefing is a meeting between a respondent and the student's assigned case officer.
-The respondent's student conduct rights are reviewed and the respondent is given an opportunity to respond to the allegation of misconduct.
-A respondent may either:
+The respondent is fully informed of the allegation and evidence related to the case and their student conduct rights are reviewed.
+Resolution options are explained and the respondent is provided the opportunity to respond to the allegation by:

 • What is FERPA?
 How does it apply?